 The Self-Assist Option Is The Fastest Disembarkation Method

 The fastest way to disembark a cruise is to choose the “self-assist” option.
-Passengers carrying their luggage off the ship with no crew assistance always leave the vessel first.
-If you can carry all your bags from your cabin to the terminal and don’t mind an early departure, you can be on firm ground well before the heat of the day sets in.
+Passengers carrying their luggage off the ship without crew assistance always leave the vessel first.
+If you can carry all your bags from your cabin to the terminal and don’t mind an early departure, you can be on firm ground well before the day’s heat sets in.

 Booking An Excursion Allows For Fast And Early Disembarking